 In my younger and more vulnerable years I was a common sneak thief - at the age of 21 I was sentenced to three years in prison for multiple acts of burglary.
 But those days are gone and I now use my time to prevent home burglaries rather than commit them.
 My own personal experiences are able to provide valuable insight into how you can protect your home and lower your chances of being victims of burglary.

-Household burglary is one of the and, according to Australian Institute of Criminology, over 35 per cent of Australians believe their house is at risk.
+Household burglary is one of the most common crimes in Australia and, according to Australian Institute of Criminology, over 35 per cent of Australians believe their house is at risk.
 It is therefore critical to undertake preventative measures to protect your property.

-Outside of looking up for possible damage, the trick is to think like a thief - beat them at their own game and make your house less of a target.
+Outside of looking up home insurance quotes for possible damage, the trick is to think like a thief - beat them at their own game and make your house less of a target.

 Install an Alarm

 This simple measure could not only deter burglars when they see evidence of it from outside your house, but also provide you with adequate warning if they enter your house when you are sleeping.
 You could also consider installing a CCTV system to allow you to see who is arriving in your driveway or walking around the side of your house without having to go outside.
 This footage can also help with police investigations if these burglars do manage to get inside.
 Installing signage about your alarm system on the outside of your home is an excellent preventative measure.

 Get a Dog and Lock It Up